silver-sat/Radio_Software/Arduino/sketch_feb18a/tests.md

 "packetfinder" function, added to the previous test, should be given test packets and "printed out the output to interpret rather than generating a pass/fail."

+# Packet Encapsulator and Decapsulator Test
+In addition to KISS Packet Detection, the KISS decapsulator, then the encapsulator, are added.

+When both functions are in use, the output of the decapsulator could be mirrored back to the source USB port.

+# Miscellaneous: GPIO Test
+Setting `#define GPITEST` reads values from all GPIO pins and prints them to the USB port. `#define GPOTEST` flashes all digital GPIO pins.